hphelion/documentation/devplatform/stackato/user/reference/client-ref.html.md

 >     Alias of --no-prompt.
 >
 > helion usage *\<userOrGroup\>*
-> :   Show the current memory allocation and usage of the active or
+> :   Show the current memory allocation and usage of the  specified or current
->     specified user/group (Application Lifecycle Service 2), or the specified or current
->     space (Application Lifecycle Service 3).
+>     space.
 >
 >     + options
 >